Elsa García (gymnast): 2013

+In February, she began releasing her own line of leotards.
+She had started designing leotards in 2000.

+In July, she competed at the 2013 Summer Universiade in Kazan, Russia.
+She won a silver medal on the floor exercise final, tied with Ellie Black, behind winner Ksenia Afanasyeva.

 2014

-After missing out most of the season Garcia returned to international competition at the Pan American Senior Championships in August, winning bronze with her team and placing eleventh in the all-around.
+After missing out most of the season, Garcia returned to international competition at the Pan American Senior Championships in August, winning bronze with her team and placing eleventh in the all-around.